We will compare heat price rather than fuel price

 US Heating Cost Comparison

 In the image at the top of this post we compared the typical cost of heat for different fuels based on average prices and typical conversion efficiency.
 The units are $/million British Thermal Units (BTU), which as an Australian, living in the UK, looking across the pond, I find very strange.

 A few things are worth noting.
 These figures are based on the average system efficiency shown in the brackets.
 If this increased the price would come down and if the efficiency was worse it would be more expensive (as for an old furnace).
 Secondly, these are only fuel costs.
 A full evaluation for a new system choice would include capital costs of the system.
-The low cost of electric heating systems may explain part of why they are more common in milder climates, as well as limitations on gas infrastructure.
+The low cost of buying an electric heating system may explain part of why they are more common in milder climates, as well as limitations on gas infrastructure.

 UK Heating Cost Comparison

 In the UK electric heating is the far more expensive by a big margin.
 For this comparison we’ll use the default units of pence/kWh of usable heat.

 Heating your home with standard electric heaters is almost three times as expensive as using heat from a natural gas boiler.
 Electric heat is the most expensive type of heating again.